 A meandering stream flows underneath a bridge to a gentle waterfall into the billabong.
 Like a mirror, the surface of the billabong reflects the surrounding rocks and the natural scenery beyond.

-We built honey-coloured boulder retaining walls to create a secluded, shady grotto-style garden below the billabong.
+I built honey-coloured boulder retaining walls to create a secluded, shady grotto-style garden below the billabong.
 Planted with ferns, orchids and a Dichondra lawn, on a summer’s day this is a restful and cool space.
 Linking everything together are gently curving granitic sand paths, lined with Australian native and local-area indigenous plants.

 Surface runoff – a concern on the sloping block – was carefully accommodated in the design and the shaping of the landscape around the billabong, taking every opportunity to follow Water Sensitive Urban Design (WSUD) principles.
-To accommodate surface water runoff and overflow from tanks, we built a functional and attractive dry creek bed and a network of swales and small ephemeral wetlands.
+To accommodate surface water runoff and overflow from tanks, I built a functional and attractive dry creek bed and a network of swales and small ephemeral wetlands.
 This allows more time for water to infiltrate the soil, reducing both erosion and the water lost to the stormwater system.

 This garden was a pleasure to design and construct.
 The process was truly collaborative – the client had a huge amount of design input, but also worked in with us, moving rocks, cultivating soil, planting, researching and providing general assistance.
 The client enjoyed being involved in selection of materials, including rock and plants.